thaibinhbr97/stock-portfolio-tracker/README.md

 In addition to managing stocks, it also provides simple **recommendations** based on stock performance and portfolio trends, making it a practical tool for investment tracking and a great project for reinforcing software engineering concepts.

 ### What will the application do?
-- Allow users to add, update, and remove stocks in their portfolio.
+- Allow users to buy, sell, and view stocks in their portfolio.
+- Allow users to view their holdings and profit/loss in their portfolio.
 - Record buy/sell transactions and maintain a history of investments.
-- Display portfolio value and performance trends over time.
-- Provide simple recommendations based on stock data and portfolio composition.
+- Filter transactions by action(buy/sell), date and time, or symbol.

 ### Who will use it?
 - Individual investors who want to track their holdings.